teracyhq/dev/docs/intro.rst

 About Teracy
 ------------

-**1. Teracy vision**
+**1. Teracy's vision**

-    In the (very near) future, there will be many connected-devices and we will make the integration of those devices as much seamless as possible.
+    Technology revolutionize our lives, our society and human beings.
+Leveraging technology to empower human beings is now and future of Teracy's development path.

-**2. Teracy mission**
+**2. Teracy's mission**

-    Create an open ecosystem for Internet of Things (IoT) with seamless integration.
+    Create an open company where everyone is free and secured with health, education, and prosperity to collaborate, innovate and create values for the company and human beings with technology.

-**3. Teracy motto**
+**3. Teracy's motto**

-    Get things connected!
+    Open and Free

-**4. Teracy values**
+**4. Teracy's values**

+- Open

+- Free

+- Simple

-- Security
+- Secured

-- Openness
+- Be Yourself

-- Seamless integration
+- Transparent

 - Productivity

+- Innovation

+- Collaboration

 - Balance

-**5. Teracy development philosophy**
+**5. Teracy's development philosophy**

 - Passion